Abu Omar al-Baghdadi: Biography

-Abu Omar was born Hamid Dawud Muhammad Khalil al-Zawi in 1959 in the village of Al-Zawiyah, close to Haditha in Al-Anbar Governorate.
+Abu Omar al-Baghdadi was born Hamid Dawud Mohamed Khalil al-Zawi in 1964 in the village of Al-Zawiyah, close to Haditha in Al-Anbar Governorate.
 He descended from the Qurayshi Al-Arajiyah.
+His father was Muhammad Khalil al-Zawi, a local prominent sheikh in his native village.
 He graduated from the Police Academy in Baghdad and served as a police officer in Haditha.
-In 1993, he was dismissed from the police for Salafist ideology.
+In 1993, he was dismissed from the police due to his Salafist ideology.
 After leaving the police, he worked at an electronics repair shop and served as the imam of the al-Asaf mosque.

-Following the 2003 invasion of Iraq by the United States, he formed his own small insurgent group and took part in the Iraqi insurgency.
+Following the 2003 invasion of Iraq by the U.S.-led Coalition forces, he formed his own small insurgent group which was called Jaish al-Ta'ifa al-Mansurah in May 2004 and took part in the Iraqi insurgency.
+Abu Omar's group gained notoriety on 31 August 2005 when it shelled the nearby Al-Aimmah bridge, causing seven people to die and 35 to be wounded.

 At some point, he was arrested after US forces searched his house on suspicion he was harboring foreign Arab fighters.
-He was transported to Al Asad Airbase and his computer was searched.

-He decided to start working along Jama'at al-Tawhid wal-Jihad after meeting Abu Muhammad al-Lubnani and Abu Anas al-Shami.
+He was transported to Al-Asad Airbase and his computer was searched.
+Following his release, he decided to start working in the Jama'at al-Tawhid wal-Jihad organisation after meeting Abu Musab al-Zarqawi, Abu Muhammad al-Lubnani, and Abu Anas al-Shami.
 At this stage Abu Omar went by the kunya 'Abu Mahmud'.

 One famous incident regarding Abu Omar is when he was traveling from Haditha to Baghdad by car with his family.
 Ahead of him was a militant escort vehicle that was exploring the road to check if there were American checkpoints.
 After the escort vehicle had pulled away, there was a checkpoint that stood in the road and forced him to enter the city of Hit for inspection.
 He was asked by one of the guards to show his identification card and he presented his Al-Arajiah notables identification card.
-The soldier was surprised and thought that Abu Omar was a Shiite.
-He said to him, "Sayyid how could you come to such a place, as these areas are filled with terrorists, and if they know about you, they will kill you."
-He told him there was news from Haditha stating there was a major terrorist who had left Haditha accompanied by his family, and that he was heading east, and they must search all the vehicles.
-He did not search the Abu Omar's vehicle and told the Americans there was no need to search him.
+The soldier was surprised and thought that Abu Omar was a Shi'ite.

+The soldier said to him, "Sayyid how could you come to such a place, as these areas are filled with terrorists, and if they know about you, they will kill you."
+The soldier told him there was news from Haditha stating there was a major terrorist who had left Haditha accompanied by his family, and that he was heading east, and they must search all the vehicles.
+The soldier did not search Abu Omar's vehicle, and Abu Omar told the Americans there was no need to search him.
 Abu Omar was allowed to leave the checkpoint.

-After his work in Anbar, he was transferred to Baghdad where he worked in the Shura Council and Shari'ah Council of the organization.
-His kunya at that time was Abu-Marwah.
-He was also in charge of security in Baghdad Province for some time.
-Afterwards, he became the governor of Diyala for the group.